 António Borges’s garden began being called Lombinha Garden (located at the top of Dog’s Alley).
 After António Borges da Câmara Medeiros death (1879) the garden’s name was switched to António Borges Garden in honour of its owner and founder.

-Romantically of English inspiration, followed by the European taste of the time, the 19th-century gardens of Ponta Delgada were built in the hinterland and then marked the transition between urban and rural spaces.
+Romantically inspired by English gardens, followed by the European taste of the time, the 19th-century gardens of Ponta Delgada were built in the hinterland and marked the transition between urban and rural spaces.

 It has been part of the memories of most inhabitants in Ponta Delgada the long hours spent in the garden, the adventures in the mysterious caves and tunnels, full of myths and stories; and Many other memories of fascinating animals, throughout several decades, made the delight of both children and grown-ups, unthinkable at the present, but very much to the liking of that time.